Our Properties

 Community Housing Ltd (CHL) is the preferred proponent to develop, own and operate 447 new affordable and social homes at Court Place, Subiaco, with support from the WA Government and the Commonwealth’s Housing Australia Future Fund (HAFF).

-The Court Place project is part of the state government’s broader Subi East Redevelopment area which will deliver around 2,700 new homes over the next 20 years across multiple precincts within this prime Perth location.
+The Court Place project is part of the WA State Government’s broader Subi East Redevelopment area which will deliver around 2,700 new homes over the next 20 years across multiple precincts within this prime Perth location.

-This development will include local retail spaces and amenities, alongside landscaping that suits the conditions of the area.
+This development will include community‑oriented amenity and commercial spaces, alongside landscaping that suits the conditions of the area.

 Court Place is a 1.08 hectare site north of Subiaco Oval at the corner of Court Place and Subiaco Road, located adjacent to West Leederville Station.
 It is approximately 4km from Perth CBD and is close to public transport (West Leederville Station), education, employment and other services.